 If you want a wireless garbage disposal switch, we recommend the Didikit switch kit.
 Wireless switches are the safest option, especially if you have kids.
 You can keep the switch out of reach from them so they can’t play with the garbage disposal.

 You can run the garbage disposal for 30 seconds or 60 seconds.
-It will automatically shut off after the desired time, which means you’ll never forget to turn it off.
+It will automatically shut off after the desired time, so you’ll never forget to turn it off.
 It’s totally safe to be left on its own.

 Another safety feature to note is the fact that there’s no risk of electrical shock when you operate the controller with wet hands, unlike some other switches.